Medicine for Melancholy: Production

 Jenkins wrote the film two years prior to its release.
 Medicine for Melancholy mainly confronts themes of African American assimilation into "hipster" or "indie" culture.
 The city of San Francisco also emphasizes African-Americans as the minority, because African-Americans are seven percent of San Francisco's population.
 Writer and director Barry Jenkins has described the film's two main characters as "playing out a debate back and forth about identity politics".
 Each of the two main characters embodies an ideology.
 Jenkins saw the character of Micah as a man who was always building barriers, whereas Jo thinks that race is a limiter.
 Accusing Jo of assimilation, Micah strives to reclaim his essential "blackness" as Jo contrastingly claims Micah has a "hang up" about his race and strives to overcome her own.
 The film includes the desaturation of images.
 Filmmakers went through the film shot by shot and pulled out the majority of color.
 In an interview, director Barry Jenkins stated that certain scenes in the film have more color to reflect when the characters are not thinking about race or housing issues.

 Release

 The film had its world premiere at South by Southwest on March 7, 2008.
 It went on to screen at the Los Angeles Film Festival on June 20, 2008.
 Shortly after, IFC Films acquired distribution rights to the film.
 It also screened at the Toronto International Film Festival in September, and at the Mar del Plata International Film Festival in November where it was nominated for Best Film.
 It was released in a limited release on January 30, 2009.

 Critical reception

+On the review aggregator website Rotten Tomatoes, 85% of 40 critics' reviews are positive.
+The website's consensus reads: "Blessed with clever dialogue and poignant observations of class and race, Medicine For Melancholy is a promising debut for director Barry Jenkins."
+On Metacritic, the film has a weighted average score of 62 out of 100 based on 14 critics, which the site labels as "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars, calling the actors "effortlessly engaging" and the direction "assured"; he also noted the film was "beautifully photographed".
 It was a New York Times Critics' Pick and nominated for three 2008 Independent Spirit Awards.
-On Rotten Tomatoes, it has an 85% fresh rating from 40 reviews.